-In Key Stage 2, a greater emphasis is placed on reading comprehension skills, such as understanding of vocabulary, inference, prediction, explanation, information retrieval and summarising skills.
-Key reading skills are taught through whole class guided reading sessions using 'Literacy Shed VIPERS' strategies to reading.
-During these sessions, children will engage in a wide range of activities including answering questions related to the text, producing artwork to show understanding, comprehension and rewriting parts of the text from a different viewpoint.
+In Key Stage 2, a greater emphasis is placed on reading comprehension skills, such as inference, prediction, deduction and information retrieval.
+Reading comprehension is taught through the class text and may cover a wide range of activities including answering questions related to the text, picture, comprehension and rewriting text from a different viewpoint.

-Key texts continue to be used in Key Stage 2 to encourage children's enjoyment of literature.
+A 'Key Text' continues to be used in Key Stage 2 to encourage children's enjoyment of literature.
 This is used as a stimulus or 'hook' for the planned learning across the curriculum.
+Reading Comprehension activities are planned within the English lessons and/or Guided Reading sessions.